 A little further from the city center you’ll find this lovely hotel.
 The rooms have a great view of the city, so a top floor room is your best option.
 It’s comfortable and clean, with a great buffet breakfast.
 And while you may not be able to walk directly to your first stop, public transport is near and convenient – and the Vienna Card makes it free.

-City sightseeing cards: Vienna PASS vs. Vienna Card
+City sightseeing cards: Vienna PASS vs. Vienna City Card

 Want to save on sightseeing?
 Go with a city discount card; they’re available in many cities.

-In Vienna, you have two choices, each with its own features.
-One may make more sense to you, depending on how much of your time you plan to spend sightseeing.
+In Vienna, you have various city card options, each with varying features.
+One may make more sense to you, depending on length of stay and how much of your time you plan to spend sightseeing.
+Three of the most popular are:

 The Vienna PASS is available for 1, 2, 3, or 6 consecutive days.